heliohead/blog/about.md

 I Like Nu Metal, Punk and HardCore bands.

-A Brazilian who don't like Soccer, Carnival, Samba, Beach and Shopping Malls.
+A Brazilian who dislike Soccer, Carnival, Samba, Beach and Shopping Malls.

 An oldschool skateboarder, fallen in love with [Viviane](http://facebook.com/viviporumfio) sice 1992.